-The question I was asked that I want to refer to is, “How long is the best payment plan…two years or three-year for the terms?
+The question I was asked that I want to refer to is, “How long is the best payment plan…two years or three years for the terms?
 I have never really thought of that question with all the things people have asked me, plus all the contracts and financing I have done.
 I have done very long and very short terms.
-When I was presented with this question, My thought process made me realize that the answer was not what they expected.
-To me, that’s a banker’s question or the ideology from someone in one of the credit card companies or corporate lend agencies.
+When I was presented with this question, my thought process made me realize that the answer was not what they expected.
+To me, that’s a banker’s question or the ideology from someone in one of the credit card companies or corporate lending agencies.

 Still, this is a question that needs to be answered.
-I just know there is a better question that should be asked which negates the former question of “2 years or 3-year payment plan”.
+I just know there is a better question that should be asked which negates the former question of “2 years or 3 years payment plan.”

 Ask a better question

 Let’s look at it this way.
-It’s a great day for business and you, as a business, are about to have some of your customers purchase your product or service.
+It’s a great day for business, and you as a business, are about to have some of your customers purchase your product or service.
 It is a higher-end sale, and they are curious if they can afford it.
 You offer them an in-house payment plan (Don’t think you can’t!
-That is archaic and old-school thinking!).
+That is an archaic and old-school way of thinking!).
 Let’s assume you were doing a term of 2 years at $300 per month.
 They ask you to step away while they talk in private for a moment.
 Which of the two do you think they would be discussing, the term of two years or the monthly payment amount?
-The question we must ask ourselves is, “Should the term length dictate the payment amount or what the customer can comfortably pay per month dictate the term length?
-Switching your attention to the customer’s needs is always the best way to close the sale.
+The question we must ask ourselves is, “Should the term length dictate the payment amount, or what the customer can comfortably pay per month dictate the term length?”
+Switching your attention to the customer’s needs is always the best way to close a sale.

 We must turn customers into clients

-Notice these benefits are the” byproduct” and not the focus.
+Notice these benefits are the “byproduct” and not the focus.
 We should always focus on turning our customers into comfortable long-term clients and not focus on the archaic standard from the terms of the sale.
 Your customer should always be the focus.
 So sitting in this group watching everyone’s eyes on me, anticipating the answer to this question of two or three years for the payment plan length, you can surmise the answer I gave.
-“It is the client’s comfortable payment that dictates the payment plan length on a sell.
-So the question of “Which is more important, the payment plan’s length or payment?
-At Woje, we say your Client.
+“It is the client’s comfortable payment that dictates the payment plan length on a sale.
+So the question of “Which is more important, the payment plan’s length or payment?”
+At Woje, we say your client.